muse-devs/globo-polen/wordpress/polen/plugins/wp-rest-api-authentication/README.txt

 * Authenticate/Protect/Secure WordPress REST API endpoints with the access token / jwt token from other IDPs(OAuth/OIDC providers)
 * Securely Login and register into Mobile or other client applications using REST APIs
 * Obtain user based JWT token to use as authentication source to login and register in other platforms.
-* Authenticate Woocommerce REST API endpoints by bypassing WooCommerce consumers credentials security and instead use own authentication methods to control the data access and thus improving security and removes chances for exposing the WC credentials.
+* Authenticate Woocommerce REST API endpoints by bypassing WooCommerce consumers credentials security and instead of using own authentication methods to control the data access and thus improving security and removing chances for exposing the WC credentials.
 * Authenticate/secure WordPress REST APIs access using Firebase JWT token, any external JWT token, any OAuth 2.0/OpenID Connect(OIDC) provider access/id-token like Azure AD, Azure B2C, Okta, Keycloak, ADFS, AWS Cognito etc or that provided by Social login providers like Google, Facebook, Apple.

 The plugin provides an interface for applications to interact with your WordPress REST API endpoints by sending and receiving data as JSON (JavaScript Object Notation) objects.
 Also, It provides a user-friendly user interface of the plugin to configure the methods and implement them very easily.
 You can easily secure/protect your WordPress REST API endpoints with ease.